fbraem/mqweb/api/qmgr.md

 The second part of the URI must be `qmgr` to call the QueueManagerController.

 ## <a name="inquire"></a>inquire
 Returns all attributes of the queuemanager with the given name.
-The data will be returned in the `qmgr` property of the JSON object.
-When a WebSphere MQ error occurred an `error` property is set and the `qmgr` property is not set.
+This actions executes the PCF commando MQCMD_INQUIRE_Q_MGR.
+On success, the returned JSON object will have a `data` array, on failure an `error` object.

 ### <a name="inquireURL"></a>URL Parameters
 `/api/qmgr/inquire/<QueueManager>`